kamari/kamari.github.io/_pages/about.md

 I am a Ph.D. candidate in Computer Science at [George Mason University](https://cs.gmu.edu/) and I have been lucky to be advised by Prof. [Parth Pathak](http://www.phpathak.com).

-I am a systems researcher with focuses on developing integrated solutions for future wireless networks.
+I am a systems researcher with focus on developing integrated solutions for future wireless networks.
 I specialize in mmWave communication system design and advanced RF sensing (environmental modeling, neural representations, etc.).
 A key part of my work is applying these technologies to real-world applications such as robust Localization and SLAM.
 I am passionate about addressing complex technical challenges and advancing cutting-edge research.

 <!--  Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.